NiharikaKapoor/Code_Metrics/readme.md

 # Code Metrics

-**Code Metrics** is a comprehensive tool designed to analyze and provide detailed metrics on C source code files.
-The tool evaluates various aspects of the code, including function usage, variable types, bracket matching, and potential errors.
-Additionally, it can integrate with the Gemini API to evaluate the time complexity and space complexity of the code provided by the user.
+**Code Metrics** is a comprehensive tool designed to analyze and provide detailed metrics on C source code files.The tool analyzes C code to count functions, variables, and specific keywords, as well as identify bracket errors.Additionally, it can integrate with the Gemini API to evaluate the time complexity and space complexity of the code provided by the user.

 ## Features